-When the Z-5000 is in the automatic mode, the sensitivity of the receiver will be adjusted to ten steps above the minimum required to pick up the bottom signal.
+When the Z-6100 is in the automatic mode, the sensitivity of the receiver will be adjusted to ten steps above the minimum required to pick up the bottom signal.
 (There are 32 steps of sensitivity available.)

-The sensitivity level can be changed while the Z-5000 is in the automatic mode.
-This may be desirable if the level of sensitivity chosen by the Z-5000 is not enough to show fish or other small detail, or if it is too high for water conditions.
-Once the sensitivity has been changed, the Z-5000 will increase the sensitivity enough to pick up the bottom signal, then add in the level you programmed.
+The sensitivity level can be changed while the Z-6100 is in the automatic mode.
+This may be desirable if the level of sensitivity chosen by the Z-6100 is not enough to show fish or other small detail, or if it is too high for water conditions.
+Once the sensitivity has been changed, the Z-6100 will increase the sensitivity enough to pick up the bottom signal, then add in the level you programmed.
 If desired, any amount of sensitivity up to the maximum may be added.

-To adjust the sensitivity while the Z-5000 is in the automatic mode, simply press either the right arrow key > to increase the sensitivity or the left arrow key < to decrease it.
+To adjust the sensitivity while the Z-6100 is in the automatic mode, simply press either the right arrow key > to increase the sensitivity or the left arrow key < to decrease it.
+If the sensitivity is decreased to minimum, the Z-6100's audible tone will "flutter".
+The same is true if you try to go above the maximum level.
+As you press the arrow key, the sensitivity bar will move right or left, according to the amount of sensitivity chosen.